Report to School

 - Campus Support Advisor, Hannah Artiles-Straver on the Queens Campus in the University Center (718-990-6550)

 - Center for Counseling and Consultation on the Queens Campus in Marillac Hall Room 130 (718-990-6384) and on the Staten Island Campus in Spellman Hall Room 101 (718-390-4451)

 - Student Health Services on the Queens Campus in DaSilva Hall First Floor (718-990-6360) and on the Staten Island Campus in Campus Center Room B-17 (718-390-4447)

 What happens after I report?

-If you’d like to proceed with an investigation, you will meet with a trained Title IX Investigator.
-Click here to learn more about investigations.
+If you would like to proceed with an investigation, you will meet with a trained Title IX Investigator.
+You can learn more about investigations below.